Easy Irish Afternoon Tea

 Afternoon tea can be as simple or elaborate as you choose.

-It can be a gathering of two or plenty.
+It can be a gathering of two or many.
 While tea is, of course, the main event, teatime treats are usually expected.
 Our article on How to Serve an Easy Afternoon Tea is helpful when planning your tea and even tea courses.

 And tea sweets can be as simple as a plate of shamrock shortbread cookies or an Irish cake.